robertoprofetaUF/Desktop_assistant/README.md

 OpenAI -- Package from the company with same name, that allow us to introduce the capability to the program of generating images with the API Artifial Intelligence.
 A key was retrieved and placed in the code giving us access to 50 images per month.

 The greetMe() function introduces Hasbulla every time the code runs.
 The takeOrder() function uses the micrphone of the computer to retrieve the voice inputs from the user.
 We use a recognizer from Google to use English as the set language.
 With this function ready, we can start to explain the logic and how to interact with the assistant for it to make what we want.

-The main portion of the code is composed by a while loop that stays active as long as the user does not say the word 'goodbye' or 'stop'.
+The main portion of the code is composed of a while loop that stays active as long as the user does not say the word 'goodbye' or 'stop'.
 This loop has several nested if statements that react to the voice inputs.
 Once Hasbulla is ready to receive the command, it will say 'Ready to listen..."

 The following list has all the strings that must be said to trigger each action